 Vanderbilt doctors have conducted some of the most important ECMO research and published some of the most important studies about the specialty.
 Other hospitals look to Vanderbilt to train their ECMO specialists.
 With knowledge in all configurations of ECMO, our Vanderbilt team can provide the best care for you.

 - Team approach

 Our ECMO teams work with pulmonologists, cardiologists and other specialists to treat your unique condition.
 Comprehensive ECMO care is available throughout Vanderbilt, not just in the intensive care unit.

 Our ECMO specialists helped develop ambulatory ECMO, which means patients are not confined to bed.
 Vanderbilt is one of the first hospitals in the nation to allow ECMO patients up and walking.
 We provide physical therapy so patients can maintain their strength.
 We also work with medical device manufacturers to develop new technologies, making ECMO safer and more effective.

 We are one of few hospitals in the U.S. and the only one in Tennessee to offer aeromedical evacuation for ECMO patients.
 If you need advanced care and are far from Vanderbilt, Vanderbilt LifeFlight can bring you here.

 - Access to organ transplant

 If heart or multi-organ transplant is the next step in your care, you’re already at the right place.
-Vanderbilt has the second-largest heart transplant program in the U.S., with patient outcomes among the best in the nation.
+We perform more heart transplants than any other program in the world, providing patients with outstanding outcomes.